-2. Assessment: You still have to conduct a formal assessment!
-This is our game plan: assess – intervene – reassess.
+- Assessment: You still have to conduct a formal assessment!
+This is your game plan: assess – intervene – reassess.
 You may want to conduct your formal assessment for the autistic learner at this point so that you can propose sufficient parent training hours and address the parent training services directly to the learner's needs.
 However, let us not forget the assessments targeting the parents' needs as well.

-5. Track Progress: You still have to monitor progress during this time together.
+- Track Progress: YAs with direct therapy, you have to monitor progress.
 You may want to document how parent training is impacting the learner’s skills.
-Those would be some incredible data!
-However, your learner, at this point, is also the parent.
-The CR Care Coordinator using the CR Elements Parent Training & Collaboration curriculum comes with rubrics during the parent education experience.
+That would be some incredible data!
+However, at this point, your learner is also the parent.
+CR CareCompanion allows you to track parent progress during the parent education experience.
 When the parent is learning about content, you can monitor their competency based on their homework output and their verbal behavior around the concept.
 This then populates a graph that you can submit to insurance companies.
 During the parent support experience, you collect fidelity data on the parent’s performance of different skills (e.g., mand training, using a gestural prompt).
 These, too, produce a similar graph indicating the percentage of independently, accurately completed steps of the procedure that can be submitted to funders.

 Dr. Kerri Milyko, BCBA-D, LBA(NV)